A BEGINNER’S GUIDE TO WEB DESIGNING

-Now, since we are talking about the complete website designing project, you might need to get on board few technical expertise.
+Now, since we are talking about the complete website designing project, you might need to get on board a few technical expertise.
 Though being a designer you might be tempted to do it all yourself, but that’s not a good idea.
-Your best bet is to have at least a developer and an SEO professional onboard, who can assist you with their valuable knowledge and expertise.
+Your best bet is to have at least a developer and an SEO professional on board, who can assist you with their valuable knowledge and expertise.

 Below we will be sharing some website design tips in a stepwise manner.
 This will help you to develop a web design from scratch to the refined product, following best practices.
 So, let’s just begin.

 As with any other project, the first step is to scrape the data and information.
 You need to sit with the client and ask about project aspirations and necessities.
-Let them brief you what they are looking, while also getting some insights into the business model, industry and competitors.
-Apart from getting an insight into the business model, you also need to ask about the potential target market, development goals, any creative inspirations or some other unknown variables that may have an impact on the final costing, deadline or functionality of the website.
+Let them brief you on what they are looking, while also getting some insights into the business model, industry, and competitors.
+Apart from getting an insight into the business model, you also need to ask about the potential target market, development goals, and creative inspirations, or some other unknown variables that may have an impact on the final costing, deadline, or functionality of the website.

 Scraping the Designs

 Once you have the client’s input, it’s time to get the sketch ready.
 You need to throw some rough ideas on the table; don’t worry about the rawness of the designs, you’ll always have the time and opportunity to refine those ideas at later stages.
 Just let the ideas flow onto the table.

 Web designs are primarily driven by the content, for instance, the design for a news website will be entirely different from the design of a professional graphic designer.
 So, make sure your ideas stay relevant to the content of the site.